sftcd/tlspad/README.md

     - The "-u" option uses selenium to fire up a test browser but that seems to fail (blocking) from time to time.
 Killing the test browser seens to get things to move along ok, albeit we miss that measurement.
+    - This script may need ``sudo`` depending on how you'v setup packet capture.

 - [ignore-stubby.sh](ignore-stubby.sh) generates (or updates) the ``ignore.addrs``
+file, with the ``addresss_data`` found in ``/etc/stubby/stubby.cfg.
+Those are the addresses stubby uses for DoT.
-file, that causes ``Tls2Music.py`` to skip those addresses when making music.
+The ``ignore.addrs`` file causes ``Tls2Music.py`` to skip those addresses when making music.
-Including those makes for more boring sound:-)
+Including all the DNS IPs sometimes makes for more boring sound:-)

 - [playem.sh](playem.sh) is just a quick script to use timidity to play all the ``.midi`` files in the current directory